A Brief History of Our Island

 St. Simons Island’s year-round average daily temperature is in the 70’s.
 The beach and warm, gentle ocean waters are ideal for all types of activities – swimming, strolling, sunning, and sailing.
 For the sports enthusiast, the temperate climate makes golf, tennis, fishing, and other recreational activities pleasant and enjoyable.

 After a day of beachcombing and sightseeing, unwind in one of the many delectable St. Simons Island restaurants.
-From casual to gourmet, the options are endless – fresh seafood, hand-cut steaks, unique pastas, southern cuisine, and much, much more.
-This charming blend of history, warm climate and southern culture make St. Simons Island a favored vacation destination, year after year.
+From casual to gourmet, the options are endless – fresh seafood, hand-cut steaks, unique kinds of pasta, southern cuisine, and much, much more.
+This charming blend of history, warm climate, and southern culture make St. Simons Island a favored vacation destination, year after year.